Geotab/sdk-map-addin-samples/README.md

 7) **mapElements** - shows how to draw different elements on the map and catch events from them `services.canvas`;
 8) **map** - shows how to control map view and catch events from it `services.map`;
 9) **html** - shows how use html file as a amin file for map add-in.
-10) **makeModelYearToolTip** - shows how to display additional information retrieved using the SDK in the tooltip
+10) **makeModelYearToolTip** - shows how to display additional information retrieved using the SDK in the tooltip.

 To try it: